Chapter 7: Class Template Instantiation

 0000000000000000 T main

-As you can see, the compiler has instantiated two separate copies of the template class MyTemplate<T> for the same data type int in two different translation units.
-When the linker processes these object files, it keeps only one of these copies and discards the other.
+As you can see, the compiler has instantiated two separate copies of MyTemplate<int> in two different translation units.
+When the linker processes these object files, it keeps only one copy and discards the other.

 Problem with implicit instantiation

-The compiler’s instantiations in each of the source CPP files are implicit instantiation in the previous examples.
-We do not explicitly tell the compiler to instantiate, but the compiler automatically does it for us while compiling the source.
-From the discussion, it should be evident that the problem that may arise from implicit instantiation is that multiple instances of the template class for the same data type may exist in different translation units.
-We have only two source files in our example, hence just two duplicate copies of the same template instance.
-Imagine if the duplication happens in hundreds or more source files in a large project.
-Problems that will occur due to this are:
+The instantiations in each of the source files are implicit instantiations — we do not explicitly tell the compiler to instantiate, but it automatically does so while compiling.
+The problem is that multiple instances of the template class for the same data type may exist in different translation units.
+We only have two source files in our example, but imagine the duplication happening across hundreds of source files in a large project.
+The resulting problems are:

 Learning about syntax of explicit instantiation

-To avoid the redundant instantiations of template class in multiple source files, we can explicitly instantiate the template class for all the required data types in one source file and then reuse those instances in all other source files.
-The following figure shows the basic syntax of explicit instantiation of template class:
+To avoid redundant instantiations of template classes in multiple source files, we can explicitly instantiate the template class for all required data types in one source file and reuse those instances everywhere else.
+The following figure shows the basic syntax of explicit instantiation:

-The explicit instantiation starts with the keyword template followed by the name of the template class then the required data type is specified within the angle brackets.
+The explicit instantiation starts with the keyword template followed by the name of the template class, then the required data type specified within angle brackets.
 When the compiler sees this statement, it instantiates the template class with the specified data type.
-In the next section, we will learn explicit instantiation with an example.

 Learning explicit instantiation with example

-• the template class declaration will go into a header file (*.h)
+- the template class declaration will go into a header file (

-• the template class definition will go in a C++ source file (*.cpp)
+*.h) - the template class definition will go in a C++ source file (

-Let us now declare the template class in a header file as the following:
+Let us now declare the template class in a header file:

 #ifndef __SAMPLE_TEMPLATE_2__